awsdocs/amazon-dynamodb-developer-guide/doc_source/SQLtoNoSQL.UpdateData.md

 The `ReturnValues` parameter is set to `UPDATED_NEW`, which returns the new values of any attributes that were updated\.
 In this case, it returns 0 \(zero\)\.

-Whenever someone plays this song, we can use the following `UpdateItem` action to increment *Plays* by one:
+Whenever someone plays this song, we can use the following `UpdateItem` action to increment *Plays* by one\.

 ```
 {